Weaning and extubation

 Treat as impending respiratory arrest: support ventilation and decide early on re-intubation.

-• Immediate: airway opening manoeuvres, high-flow oxygen, assist ventilation with bag-mask; call for help; prepare for re-intubation.
+• Immediate: airway opening manoeuvres, high-flow oxygen, assist ventilation with bag-mask, call for help, prepare for re-intubation.

-• Consider NIV only if cooperative, protecting airway, and problem is ventilatory failure without immediate airway threat; otherwise intubate.
+• Consider NIV only if cooperative, protecting airway, and problem is ventilatory failure without immediate airway threat, otherwise intubate.

 • Differential: residual neuromuscular blockade, opioid/sedative excess, COPD exacerbation/bronchospasm, fatigue, pulmonary oedema, atelectasis, pneumonia, PE, metabolic acidosis driving fatigue.